Skip to main content

 (b) Planning and assignment of work;

-(d) Accountability and responsibility for the supervisee's work by the early intervention service coordination supervisor.
+(d) Accountability and responsibility for the supervisee's work by the early intervention service coordination supervisor; and

 (4) "Department" means the Ohio department of developmental disabilities.

-(5) "Director" means the director of the Ohio department of developmental disabilities or his or her designee.
+(5) "Director" means the director of the Ohio department of developmental disabilities or that person's designee.

 (6) "Early intervention program" means Ohio's statewide system that provides coordinated services to parents of infants and toddlers with delays or disabilities in accordance with part C.